IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 # Connecting with the `StreamsConnection` class

 The primary abstraction in the Python REST API is the `StreamsConnection` class.
 Every application that seeks to use the REST API must first create an instance of this class.

+The `StreamsConnection` instance retrieves runtime information about your application via HTTP, so to connect to a Streams installation, you need to provide the REST API URL.
+You can get the URL from your Streams installation by running
+`streamtool geturl --api`

-To create a `StreamsConnection` instance, pass a valid Streams user name and password to the constructor:
+Which will print out a url: `https://10.51.4.141:8443/streams/rest/resources` Use that url and a valid Streams user name and password to create an instance of the `StreamsConnection` class.

 ```
->>> from streamsx import rest
+from streamsx import rest

->>> sc = rest.StreamsConnection(username="streamsadmin", password="passw0rd")
+sc = rest.StreamsConnection(username="streamsadmin", password="passw0rd", resource_url=url)
+sc.session.verify = False
 ```

-By default, the `StreamsConnection` instance connects to a local installation of IBM Streams.
+If the URL is omitted, the `StreamsConnection` instance connects to a locaL Streams installation.
+By default, SSL authentication is enabled.
+To disable it, enter `sc.session.verify = False` immediately after you create your `StreamsConnection` instance.

 ## Connecting to the IBM Streaming Analytics service on IBM Cloud
 In this case, the first step is to instantiate a subclass of `StreamsConnection` called `StreamingAnalyticsConnection`.
 Instead of a user name and password, the constructor arguments include the path to a `vcap` file and the name of the Streaming Analytics service:

 ```
->>> from streamsx import rest
+from streamsx import rest
->>> sc = rest.StreamingAnalyticsConnection("/home/streamsadmin/vcap.json", "Streaming Analytics-be")
+sc = rest.StreamingAnalyticsConnection("/home/streamsadmin/vcap.json", "Streaming Analytics-be")
+sc.session.verify = False

 ```

-The `StreamsConnection` instance retrieves runtime information about your application via HTTP.
-By default, SSL authentication is enabled.
-To disable it, enter `sc.session.verify = False` immediately after you create your `StreamsConnection` instance.

 # Retrieving resources elements